 Keeping learners engaged isn’t always easy in the cannabis industry and there are many contributing factors, ranging from the fact that they do not feel challenged or the fear of compliance failure.

 It often comes down to personal factors, including the instructor and learner relationship or a particular teaching style.
-Now that so many organizations are implementing remote training in the midst of the COVID-19 Pandemic (see our free training here), keeping learners engaged with online learning is more important than ever.
+Now that so many organizations are implementing remote training in the midst of the #0excludeGlossary Pandemic (see our free training here), keeping learners engaged with online learning is more important than ever.

 While convenient for some, engaging learners online can be more challenging than in a face-to-face setting.
-Trainers can no longer approach learners and personally guide them on areas they may struggle with, nor can they easily give fast-finishers extra activities.
+Trainers can no longer approach learners and personally guide them on areas they may struggle with, nor can they easily give #2excludeGlossary extra activities.

 This means learners might give up on their work more easily because they feel too much pressure or, conversely, they are bored.
 Creating and cultivating an engaging learning environment helps with learner retention and contributes to a safe, positive, and creative organizational climate and culture.